-According to the application for Historic Landmark Designation, the property was constructed in 1887.
-The property is being nominated to the Lawrence Register of Historic Places under local criteria three and six.
+According to the application for Historic Landmark Designation, the property was constructed in 1904.
+The property is being nominated to the Lawrence Register of Historic Places under local criteria one, three, five, six and eight.
+Local criteria one is a property's character, interest, or value as part of the development, heritage or cultural characteristics of the community, county, state, or nation.
 Local criteria three is a building's identification with a person or persons who significantly contributed to the development of the community, county, state, or nation.
+Local criteria five is a building's identification as a work of a master builder, designer, architect, or landscape architect whose individual work has influenced the development of the community, county, state or nation.
 Local criteria six is a buildings embodiment of elements of design, detailing, materials, or craftsmanship that render it architecturally significant.
+Local criteria eight is a property's unique location or singular physical characteristics that make it an established or familiar visual feature.

 The importance of this structure's visual and physical characteristics influences the environs definition process in that it is a prominent building in central core.
-The structure's architectural significance is important in the environs definition process because it is excellent example of the Richardsonian Romanesque influence on the architecture of Kansas financial buildings.
+The structure's architectural significance is important in the environs definition process because it is excellent example of the Richardsonian Romanesque influence on the architecture of Kansas courthouses.
 The structure also maintains a high degree of integrity.